Herb Thomas (outfielder)

-Herbert Mark Thomas (May 26, 1902 – December 4, 1991) was a right-handed minor and major league baseball player and minor league manager.
+Herbert Mark Thomas (May 26, 1901 – December 4, 1991) was an American right-handed minor and major league baseball player and minor league manager.
 Although his major league career lasted only three seasons, 1924, 1925 and 1927, for two different teams, the Boston Braves and New York Giants, his minor league career spanned 17 seasons.
 He played professionally in three different decades.